Covid 19 Delta outbreak: Anti-mandate protest under way, Newmarket hopes for calm - NZ Herald

 The museum, located at the Auckland Domain, has previously closed its doors to the public as a precaution because of hundreds of anti-vaccination, anti-mandate and anti-Government protesters gathering at the Domain in Grafton.

-Earlier a museum spokesperson said a risk assessment was undertaken every time police advised of a potential protest at the Domain.
+A museum spokesperson said a risk assessment was undertaken every time police advised of a potential protest at the Domain.

 It had been decided the museum would not have to close, given the increased police presence and because vaccination passes were required of everyone entering the museum.